Retreats at Pluscarden Abbey

 General

-Bedding and a towel are provided in both guest houses.
+Bedding and towels are provided in all guest houses.

 In order to participate fully in the balanced round of the monastic life of prayer, reading and work, guests may share in the manual work of the Abbey.
-All guests are expected to take some share of routine chores.
+All guests are invited to take some share of routine chores if they are able.

 Unaccompanied young people under the age of 18 are not normally received.